Lion’s Mane Recipes: 7 Creations Using This Unique Mushroom

 DIRECTIONS

-2. Create the marinade by combining the ingredients into a food processor or blender and slowly drizzle in the melted coconut oil as the marinade blends.
+2. Create the marinade by combining the ingredients in a food processor or blender and slowly drizzle in the melted coconut oil as the marinade blends.

 3. Add the mushrooms to a tofu press and cover with the marinade.